jhsware/component-registry/README.md

 import { Utility } from 'component-registry'

-// To create object prototypes import { createObjectPrototype } from 'component-registry'
+// To create object prototypes import { ObjectPrototype } from 'component-registry'
 ```

 For advanced use, you can create your own adapter and/or utility registry.
 The use